ibm-cloud-docs/vpc/vsi_is_bulk_provision.md

 | Instance template | ID of the instance template that you want to use.
 You can list templates with the `ibmcloud is instance-templates` command.   |
 | Subnets | Comma-separated IDs of subnets that you want to use from the `ibmcloud is subnets` command. |
 | Membership count | Number of instances that you want to provision in the instance group. |
-{: caption="Table 1.
-Required instance group details" caption-side="bottom"}
+{: caption="Required instance group details" caption-side="bottom"}

 After you collect these values, use them to run the `instance-group-create` command.
 In addition, you must specify a name for the instance group.